Tricky waste

 collection of e-waste items

-Things you need to know about waste that can not be disposed of in the household 3 bins, or with a hard waste collection.
+Things you need to know about waste that can not be disposed of in the 3 household bins, or in a hard waste collection.

 Do you have an item that is not listed below?
 Visit the Which Bin website, type in your suburb and the item for disposal.
 You’ll find out which bin to use or alternative disposal methods.